akpw/mktxp/README.md

     remote_dhcp_entry = None        # An MKTXP entry for remote DHCP info resolution (capsman/wireless)

     use_comments_over_names = True  # when available, forces using comments over the interfaces names

+    check_for_updates = False       # check for available ROS updates
 ```

 Most options are easy to understand at first glance, and some are described in more details [later](https://github.com/akpw/mktxp#advanced-features).